 better health and a longer life.

-number of deaths each year result from not getting regular physical activity.
-Try
+large number of deaths each year result from not getting regular physical activity.

-to start exercising 3 times a week.
-Be sure to check with your doctor first if you
+Try to start exercising 3 times a week.
+Be sure to check with your healthcare provider

-haven't been exercising regularly.
-Build to 150 minutes weekly of moderate activity.
+first if you haven't been exercising regularly.
+Build to 150 minutes weekly of moderate

-smoking.
-It's also one of the hardest changes to make, so sign up for a smoking cessation
+quitting smoking.
+It's also one of the hardest changes to make, so sign up for a smoking

-program.
+cessation program.
 If you don't smoke, make an effort to avoid secondhand smoke.
-Being around
+Being

-on fat helps you lose weight and reduces your risk for heart disease and some forms
+back on fat helps you lose weight and reduces your risk for heart disease and some

-Week 4: Limit how much saturated fat you eat.
-Lowering the amount of saturated fat in your
+Week 4: Limit how much saturated and trans-fats you eat.
+Evidence has shown that replacing

 cuts of meat and low-fat dairy, and use oils instead of solid fats.
 Limit baked goods,